 5. Kettlebell Exercises: Kettlebell Halo To Reverse Lunge

-The kettlebell halo to reverse lunge is a tremendous stability drill for the hips and shoulder girdle.
-The ability to move and stabilize while dropping into a reverse lunge is challenged by circling the bell around your head.
+The kettlebell halo to reverse lunge is a tremendous stability drill for your hips and shoulder girdle.
+The ability for you to move and stabilize while dropping into a reverse lunge is significantly challenged by circling the bell around your head.
 This is because it forces you to find your base of support with added movement.

 Stand with your feet shoulder width apart.
 Hold the horns of a kettlebell with the bell upside down with the sphere of the bell facing towards your head.

 From here reverse lunge with your right leg going back breaking at the knee keeping it directly in line under your hips.
 As you descend into the lunge circle the kettlebell around your head moving it in a clockwise direction going left.

 To coordinate this remember the halo motion.
 This is important because the kettlebell goes in the direction of the leg that is in front of you.
 So in this description you will circle the bell over the left leg as it’s in front of you.